-Staff also receive advice regarding personal online activity, use of social networking and electronic communication with pupils, about which there are Refer to the school's Policy on Staff/Governor Use of Social Networking and Internet Sites'.
+Staff also receive advice regarding personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules - refer to WCC guidance 'Policy on Staff/Governor Use of Social Networking and Internet Sites' and the Staff Behaviour Policy and add your school's advice/rules here].
 Staff found to be in breach of these rules may the subject of a referral to the Designated Officer in the Local Authority and may be subject to disciplinary action.

-25. Child protection procedures
+26. Child protection procedures